bajraroshan/ReadmeGen/readme/readme.md

 If you have any questions please contact me either (https://github.com/bajraroshan) or via email at bajraroshan@gmail.com

 ## License
-This application is covered under GNU.
+This application is covered under MIT.

 ## Author
 <a href="https://www.github.com/bajraroshan">Roshan Bajracharya</a><br>